freedomofpress/securedrop-workstation-docs/docs/general/known_issues.rst

 Current known issues
 --------------------

-- Updates are slow due to the number of VMs involved, and due to some updates being fetched over Tor.
+- Updates are slow due to the number of VMs involved.
 We have made improvements to the performance and reliability of the updater, and this work will continue.
 - Printing different file types is not as reliable yet as under Tails.
 - Printing of individual files inside an archived submission is not yet supported.